punker76/jekyll.jkarger.de/now.md

 ### Short bio

-Hey, I'm a husband with 3 wonderful kids and an amazing wife and I'm living and working in Germany by [Aachen](https://goo.gl/maps/YVPxbSf9SA42).
-I was born in east Germany [GDR](https://goo.gl/maps/Epnt9NBgNZp), so Yes, I'm also a refugee!
+Hey, I'm a husband with 3 wonderful kids and an amazing wife.
+I'm living and working in Germany by [Aachen](https://goo.gl/maps/YVPxbSf9SA42), but I was born in east Germany [GDR](https://goo.gl/maps/Epnt9NBgNZp), so Yes, I'm also a refugee!

 Since January 2015 I have [Diabetes mellitus type 1](https://en.wikipedia.org/wiki/Diabetes_mellitus_type_1) which was diagnosed by pure accident.